anbox-cloud/discourse-docs/manage-containers.md

 Containers are the centre piece of the Anbox Cloud stack.
 A single container provides a full Android system.

 Each container is hosted on a cluster of multiple nodes provided by the underlying LXD container hypervisor.
 The base for a container is an application.
-See [Application Management](https://discourse.ubuntu.com/t/managing-applications/17760) for more information about applications.
+See [About applications](https://discourse.ubuntu.com/t/managing-applications/17760) for more information about applications.

 ## Data stored in containers